Jeffery Manor shooting: Father of baby who died after pregnant woman shot, killed charged in their deaths, Chicago police say

+Police allege Corey Deering, 39, murdered his pregnant ex-girlfriend.
+They also said he is married to another woman.

+"She was going to have the baby and he was going to have pay for the child, and he did not want to do so," said Chicago Police Chief of Detectives Brendan Deenihan.

-Corey Deering, 39, of Chicago was charged in the death of Stacey Jones, a 35-year-old Cook County probation officer who was found unresponsive on the porch of her home in the 2100-block of East 95th Place just after midnight Oct.
+Deering, of Chicago, was charged with murder in the death of Stacey Jones, a 35-year-old Cook County probation officer who was found unresponsive on the porch of her home in the 2100-block of East 95th Place just after midnight Oct.
 13. He's also been charged in the death of their son, police said.

-Police said Thursday a suspect is in custody and charges were pending in the the deaths of Jones and her 4-day-old baby.
+Police said Thursday a suspect was in custody and charges were pending in the deaths of Jones and her 4-day-old baby.

 He was questioned several times before being taken into custody and charged in the deaths of Jones and her newborn baby, Deenihan said.